Email and Messaging

 - Spam protection through Exchange Online Protection and individual spam filters; and

 - Skype for Business for online audio and video chats with individuals or groups.

 NIU and Microsoft have signed a Business Associate Agreement that ensures Office365 and its features, including OneDrive, are safe for NIU's sensitive data, including HIPAA-regulated personal health information, student information regulated by FERPA, and credit-card information that must comply with Payment Card Industry requirements.

 - Retiree accounts may be requested (ex.
 R1234567) once a retirement date has been specified.
 Retirees have free access to Office365 email and calendaring for one year after retiring, but then must join the Annuitants Association to retain access to email and calendaring.

-- Members of the NIU Alumni Association get Exchange Online / Office 365 email and calendaring through NIU.
+- Members of the NIU Alumni Association may get Office 365 email and calendaring through NIU.

 NIU email addresses have an email alias that is generally composed of first initials, some or all of last names, and sometimes a number at the end.
 This email alias can be changed and updated, but then it cannot be reused or recovered by anyone (including yourself) for one year.
 If you change your alias, all incoming emails to your old alias will not be delivered and are not recoverable by any means.